 He was a four-term board member of the Washington Society of Certified Public Accountants, and was the 2011 to 2012 Board President.
 He was also a three-year member of the AICPA Council, the governing body of the American Institute of Certified Public Accountants.

-Mark is currently a CPA member of the Washington State Board of Accountancy, the government body that initially qualifies and monitors the quality of CPA’s and CPA firms in Washington, and was the 2019-2020 Chair of the Board, and the 2023 Vice Chair.
+Mark is currently a CPA member of the Washington State Board of Accountancy, the government body that initially qualifies and monitors the quality of CPA’s and CPA firms in Washington, the 2019-2020 Chair of the Board, and the 2023 Vice Chair.